ravikiranvm/CloudVPN/README.md

 A self-hosted VPN solution using AWS services, offering secure and private internet connectivity for personal use.
 This project automates the deployment of a VPN server, generates VPN client configuration files, and stores them securely in AWS S3 with the added benefit of using AWS services for management and monitoring.

-Why CloudVPN?
+## Why CloudVPN?

 Unlike commercial VPN services, a self-hosted VPN server offers significant benefits:

-Privacy and Control: Full ownership of your data and traffic.
+1. Privacy and Control: Full ownership of your data and traffic.
-Cost-Effectiveness: Almost zero cost compared to premium VPN subscriptions.
+2. Cost-Effectiveness: Almost zero cost compared to premium VPN subscriptions.
 (AWS Free tier benefits)
-Customization: Tailor the setup to meet specific security and performance needs.
+3. Customization: Tailor the setup to meet specific security and performance needs.
-No Data Logging: Eliminate reliance on third-party providers.
+4. No Data Logging: Eliminate reliance on third-party providers.
-Performance: Minimize latency with server deployment in a chosen region.
+5. Performance: Minimize latency with server deployment in a chosen region.

-Project Architecture:
+## Project Architecture:

 The project is designed with a modular approach, separating key infrastructure components into reusable modules.
 These include:

-Compute Module: EC2 instance provisioning and WireGuard VPN setup.
+1. Compute Module: EC2 instance provisioning and WireGuard VPN setup.
-IAM Role and Policy Module: Secure permissions for EC2 to interact with S3.
+2. IAM Role and Policy Module: Secure permissions for EC2 to interact with S3.
-Storage Module: S3 bucket creation for secure file storage.
+3. Storage Module: S3 bucket creation for secure file storage.
-VPC Module: Custom Virtual Private Cloud (VPC) configuration for network isolation and security.
+4. VPC Module: Custom Virtual Private Cloud (VPC) configuration for network isolation and security.
+5. Security Group Module:

-Key Features:
+## Key Features:

-Custom VPC: Includes private and public subnets, internet gateway, route tables, and security groups for fine-grained access control.
+1. Custom VPC: Includes private and public subnets, internet gateway, route tables, and security groups for fine-grained access control.
-Automated EC2 Instance Setup: WireGuard installation and configuration generation.
+2. Automated EC2 Instance Setup: WireGuard installation and configuration generation.
-Secure File Handling: Automatic upload of wg-client.conf to an S3 bucket.
+3. Secure File Handling: Automatic upload of wg-client.conf to an S3 bucket.
-Infrastructure as Code (IaC): Fully automated setup using Terraform modules.
+4. Infrastructure as Code (IaC): Fully automated setup using Terraform modules.
-Modularity: Reusable Terraform modules for compute, IAM, storage, and networking.
+5. Modularity: Reusable Terraform modules for compute, IAM, storage, and networking.

-Technologies Used
+## Technologies Used

 AWS EC2: Virtual server for WireGuard VPN.
 AWS S3: Secure storage for the WireGuard client configuration file.